jepsen-io/jepsen/lxc.md

 dhcp-host=n4,10.0.3.104
 dhcp-host=n5,10.0.3.105
   ```
   10.0.3.* is LXC's default network.
-If you want others, go for it but you'll have to change it in the main configuration for lxm as well.
+If you want others, go for it but you'll have to change it in the main configuration for lxc as well.
 * you may not need to add cgroup to fstab and/or mount it. /sys/fs/cgroups may already be there.
 * Then, go and run the lxc-create command, but...
 * no need to edit /var/lib/lxc/*/config or set up a bridge, LXC does that for you.